Snowmass 2021 whitepaper: Proton structure at the precision frontier: Transverse-momentum dependent distributions

-In the past few years, the relevance of the unpolarized TMDs, $f_1^q$, has been fully recognized for questions related to the precision determination of the electroweak parameters of the Standard Model (SM) aimed at the search for physics beyond the SM.
-This triggered intense activities around these distributions that has led to fairly accurate determinations.
-In spite of pioneering determinations of $f_1^q$ such as that of Ref.~\cite{Landry:2002ix}, the recent years have seen a steady acceleration mostly triggered by the data delivered by the LHC experiments and by important theoretical advances.
-See Sects.~\ref{sec:matching}-\ref{sec:TMDexperimentalprospects} for a more detailed discussion on the most recent progress concerning the determination of $f_1^q$, the relevant theoretical advances, and an overview of the experimental information.
+Over many years, the relevance of the unpolarized TMD PDFs, $f_1^q$, has been fully recognized for questions related to the precision determination of the electroweak parameters of the Standard Model (SM) \cite{Ladinsky:1993zn,Balazs:1997xd,Landry:2002ix,Bozzi:2008bb}.
+Intense activities around these distributions have led to fairly accurate determinations.
+Beyond the pioneering determinations of $f_1^q$, such as those of Refs.~\cite{Ladinsky:1993zn,Landry:2002ix,Konychev:2005iy}, the recent years have seen steady acceleration triggered by the data delivered by the LHC experiments and by important theoretical advances.
+See Secs.~\ref{sec:matching}-\ref{sec:TMDexperimentalprospects} for a more detailed discussion.

-A second category of TMDs that has seen raising interest in the past few years is the Sivers distribution, $f_{1T}^{\perp q}$.
-The recent determinations of Refs.~\cite{Bacchetta:2020gko,Echevarria:2020hpy,Bury:2021sue} have brought the accuracy of these distributions to an unprecedented level.
+A second category of TMD PDFs that has seen raising interest in the past few years is the Sivers distribution, $f_{1T}^{\perp q}$.
+Recent determinations of Refs.~\cite{Bacchetta:2020gko,Echevarria:2020hpy,Bury:2021sue} have brought the precision of these distributions to an unprecedented level.
 A point worth mentioning is that the collinear dynamics of the quark Sivers distributions is driven by the twist-3 quark Qiu--Sterman (QS) distributions~\cite{Qiu:1998ia}.
-At present, our knowledge of the QS distributions is very limited which left the floor open to different approaches to the determination of the quark Sivers TMDs that is a currently matter of debate.
+At present, our knowledge of the QS distributions is very limited, which left the door open to different approaches to the determination of the quark Sivers TMD PDFs --- the topic of an ongoing debate.

+With many studies focusing on TMD PDFs for light quark flavors, TMD factorization for $c$ and $b$ quarks is interesting in its own right as a three-scale QCD factrorization problem \cite{Nadolsky:2002jr,Pietrulewicz:2017gxc} with phenomenological implications for EW precision physics \cite{Berge:2005rv}.
+Perturbative $c,b$ masses suppress very soft QCD radiation e.g. in the final-state dead-cone effect \cite{Dokshitzer:1991fd,ALICE:2021aqk,Llorente:2014bha,Maltoni:2016ays,Cunqueiro:2018jbh}.
+At the same time they introduce power-suppressed terms that modify soft factorization compared to the massless case \cite{Caola:2020xup,Gaggero:2022hmv}.
+As the most common collinear PDFs are given in the general-mass variable flavor number schemes, TMD calculations must consistently include heavy-quark masses in the same schemes both in the LHC \cite{Berge:2005rv,Bozzi:2015zja,Belyaev:2005bs,Cao:2019uor} and DIS \cite{Nadolsky:2002jr} processes.
+These investigations must be extended to N2LO and N3LO.